My Chef’s Apron

 Notes

-• When I set the oven to broil, I keep the wings on the same oven rack (in the middle.)
+• When I set the oven to broil, I keep the wings on the same oven rack (in the middle).
 Stay with the wings, and check after a minute into broiling because some broilers run hotter than others.
-I don't recommend longer than 3 minutes of broiling, because you don't want all that delicious sauce to dry up.
+I don't recommend broiling for more than 3 minutes, as you don't want the delicious sauce to dry up.

 Add your own private notes